About the Journal

 studies, history, language and linguistics, literature,

-philosophy, political science, religious
+philosophy, political science, religious studies, and sociology.

-of our broad, multidisciplinary readership by raising larger
+broad, multidisciplinary readership by raising larger questions

 that reach beyond individual research specialties.